How are OTR tires manufactured and what are tire compounds?

 A tire compound is essentially a vulcanized rubber recipe that is composed of multiple materials.
 After natural rubber is harvested from latex rubber trees, it goes through a complex process to make it usable in manufacturing a tire.
 It all depends on the base rubbers for a particular tire, but natural rubber could be used for applications that require a lot of heat resistance.

 In other cases, if you’re looking for a more cut-resistant or wear-resistant type of tire based on your application, manufacturers start incorporating some synthetic rubbers such as SBR or BR, derived from petroleum products.
 This works by mixing that raw rubber with a curing package, providing the vulcanizing property when the rubber’s been cured.
-In addition, additive materials can be introduced, such as carbon black or silica, to further reinforce that rubber and provide more strength.
+In addition, additive materials are then introduced, such as carbon black or silica, to further reinforce that rubber and provide more strength.

 Essentially, tire compound(s) help determine tire performance and the type of jobs the application operates in.